Using Git, GitHub, and GitHub Classroom for Courses

 Create a new organization for each semester’s version of the course.
 You will connect each semester’s class organization to GitHub Classroom.
 This is the organization students will join to get lecture notes, access their assignment repos, and submit their work.

-- Go to your account
+- Go to Github and sign in.

 - Enter a semester-unique name for the “Semester” organization such as